UlenSoubam/retirement-portfolio-optimization/result_and_findings.md

 ### ✅ **Stock-wise Dividend Yield & Portfolio vs. NIFTY 50**
 - High-dividend stocks provide stable passive income.
 - **Interpretation:**
-  - The portfolio yield deviates upward in a steady steep slope from NIFTY 50 yield, which ensures strong capital appreciation.
+  - The portfolio dividend yield is significantly higher than that of NIFTY50 ensuring strong dividend income.
   - If lower, additional dividend-yielding assets may be needed.

 ## 🔹 **7.
 Final Evaluation: Is the Portfolio Retirement-Ready?**